geohackweek/vector/_episodes/02-geospatial-concepts.md

 ## Geospatial Operations

-A number of relationships and operations have been defined on individual geometric objects or across objects.
-These include `buffer`, `dissolve`, `convex hull`, `touch`, `intersection`, `union`, and others.
+A number of relationships and operations ("predicates") have been defined on individual geometric objects or across objects.
+These include `buffer`, `dissolve`, `convex hull`, `touch`, `intersection`, `union`, `touches`, `within`, `contains`, and others.
 The execution of these operations is at the heart of vector GIS.
 We won't cover them in any comprehensive way, but will only present examples to illustrate the capabilities of the Python `GeoPandas` package and other vector tools.
+Details on these can be found [here](https://shapely.readthedocs.io/en/stable/manual.html#predicates-and-relationships) and [here](https://en.wikipedia.org/wiki/DE-9IM).
 Here are a few visual examples (grabbed from [here](https://web.archive.org/web/20160928234929/http://tsusiatsoftware.net/jts/files/JTS_Library_for_Geometry_2011.pdf)) of "overlay" (across objects) geospatial operations:

 ![png](../fig/02/JTS_overlay_illustrations.png)

 In addition, the Earth is not flat, nor a sphere, not even a perfect ellipsoid.
 While latitude and longitude can accurately represent a location on the Earth surface, performing area and distance calculations on an ellipsoid (or spheroid) can be pretty challenging.
 For this reason, instead of working on this **unprojected** or **geodetic** [Coordinate Reference System (**CRS**)](https://en.wikipedia.org/wiki/Spatial_reference_system), one usually transforms spatial objects and coordinates into a **projected** CRS (projecting the curved surface into a cartesian plane), particularly when working at scales that are not global (continental, regional, or highly local).
 Many types of [**projections**](https://en.wikipedia.org/wiki/Map_projection) exist, striving to accurately represent area, distance, orientation, or some combination of the three; most are tuned to be most accurate within a specific area of the Earth.

-It's critical to know what projection a dataset is in, and to be able to transform between projections as needed to align datasets.
+It's critical to know what projection a dataset is in, and to be able to transform between projections as needed to align datasets. **Projections are covered in more detail in the [Visualization Tutorial](https://geohackweek.github.io/visualization/03-projections/).**